 Digital products — ranging from apps and services to websites, digital signage and customer touchpoints that haven’t even been invented yet — are now core components of businesses, brands, markets and customer value.

 Organizations are spinning up new digital products on a continuous basis in response to market demand.
 Some of these products may be a way to build loyalty with a customer base, expand current market share, take risks and enter new markets or product lines.
-And it’s not just startups causing this disruption,according to IBM, incumbents are striking back by building these digital factories as well.
+And it’s not just startups causing this disruption,, incumbents are striking back by building these digital factories as well.
 Companies that fail to do so risk losing time, money, market share, customers and even staff as talented existing and future employees look for dynamic (and profitable) workplaces using the most current technology.

 The digital factory approach enables the kind of agility and flexibility this dynamic model requires.
 However, for many companies this means a complete re-evaluation of how teams, processes and technologies interact.